Critical Analysis of a Jewish Leader: Gideon the Judge

 All

-of Midian, Amalek, and
+of Midian, Amalek, and B nai Kedem gathered

-the western bank of the Jordan River] and encamped in the Valley of Jezreel.
+encamped in the Valley of Jezreel.
 The Spirit of HaShem

 clothed Gideon.
-He blew the shofar, and [the family of] Abiezer was mustered after him.
-He sent messengers
+He blew the shofar, and [the family of] Abiezer was

-throughout Manasseh, and it, too, was mustered after him.
-He sent
+was mustered after him.
+He sent messengers to Asher, Zebulon, and

-messengers to Asher, Zebulon, and Naphtali, and they ascended to confront them
+Naphtali, and they ascended to confront them [the forces of Midian, Amalek, and

 Directly following the

-aforementioned events, we are informed that Midian, Amalek, and the B nai Kedem have
+aforementioned events, we are informed that Midian, Amalek, and the B nai Kedem have gathered together to attack the Children of

-Spirit of G-d envelops Gideon, and he gathers an army from the Hebrew tribes of
+Israel.
+Immediately, the Spirit of G-d envelops Gideon, and he gathers an

-Manasseh, Asher, Zevulun, and Naftali.
+army from the Hebrew tribes of Manasseh, Asher, Zevulun, and Naftali.

 Several questions arise here: Why does G-d need to envelop Gideon with His